-Mint would classify my car insurance transaction as “financial”.
-Because I wanted to track all of my auto expenses together, I created a rule that classified my car insurance to “auto insurance”.
-Now, when the charge from Root Car Insurance comes into Mint every six months, the app will always classify it as auto insurance.
+Mint would classify my health insurance transaction as “financial”.
+Because I wanted to track all of my health expenses together, I created a rule that classified my health insurance to “health sharing ministry”.
+Now, when the charge from Medi-share comes into Mint every six months, the app will always classify it as health sharing ministry.

 The Category Champ

 If you want full customization options inside of your family budget, YNAB offers the most flexibility for categories.
 If you prefer a more automated categorization approach, Mint will get the job done.